NateByers/IntroRpresentation2/introRpresentation2.md

 - Data frames are like matrices, but the difference is that all of the values don't have to have the same class
 - You can think of a column of a data frame as a vector with a certain class
-- The main restriction is that each column has to be of the same length
+- The main restriction is that each column has to be the same length as all the others

 Data frames
 =========================================================